 One of the many advances in health care has been immunisations against many serious diseases.
 We strongly advocate for childhood immunisations to be given in accordance with the Australian Childhood Immunisation Schedule.
 It is based on excellent evidence and safety.
 Standard childhood immunisations are bulkbilled.

-Influenza vaccine for 2016 is still available .
+Influenza vaccine for 2017 is now available .
 It is recommended that as many people as possible be vaccinated as it reduces the risks for everybody.
 People at extra risk include people with heart or lung conditions, diabetes, cancer or over the age of 65 years.
 Pregnant women should be vaccinated against influenza as well.
 It is safe.

 Pertussis vaccination is available free for pregnant women in the third trimester and their partners.
 It is also recommended for persons who have close contact with a baby such as grandparents.